psychoinformatics-de/rdm-course/_episodes/91-branching.md

 </tr>
 </table>

-This merge integrates all developments on the `preproc` branch into the `main` branch.
+This merge integrates all developments on the `preproc` branch into the `main` branch - the timelines were combined.

 **Merging timelines II**